Enoarch/POPs-Light/README.md

 # POPs-Light

 A light version of POPs Jquery plugin

-# POPs-LightA light version of POPs Jquery plugin You can use this plugin to create custom popups
+You can use this plugin to create custom popups
 ## Usage

 To use it, it's easy :